Skip to main content

 You receive doctoral-level training to prepare for a career as a school or clinical psychologist, in a graduate program that combines training in both practice areas.

-• Become skilled in the assessment of contextual factors (with both breadth and depth) and behavioral processes that shape clients’ lives.
+• Assess the contextual factors and behavioral processes that shape clients’ lives.

 • Acquire skills in intervention that help clients make meaningful changes in their lives.

-• Appreciate the intrinsic connection between scholarly activity and applied work, and take part in evidence-informed practice and practice-informed research.
+• Discover the intrinsic connection between scholarly activity and applied work, and take part in evidence-informed practice and research

 • Gain extensive training experience working with diverse populations, both in campus-based practicum sites devoted to clinical training, and in community service facilities.